 The Disadvantages of Using CPA Sample Questions

 The main problem with using CPA sample questions is that you might fool yourself into thinking that you are more prepared than you really are.
 For example, someone who scores over 80 would probably take his foot off the accelerator and coast into exam day.
 There is not a single CPA review course that can offer you test questions that will actually be on the actual exam.
-Thus, you may find that once you take a CPA Prometric exam, the content that is being tested is totally different than what you saw with practice CPA questions.
+Recent CPA exam questions are guarded like Fort Knox.
+The actual Prometric exam may feature content that is different than your CPA practice questions.

 Another major problem with all sample CPA exams is that nobody uses a testing algorithm similar to the Prometric experience.
 The key feature of the Prometric exams is that the questions you are asked are totally dependent on how well or how poorly you are doing on the exam.
 There are countless stories of students bragging about how “easy” the MCQ’s were only to later find out that they failed miserably.
 If you use practice exams for the CPA you will be scored on a percentage basis which is totally different than the “real thing” that has offers a variable test.

-All in all, practice CPA questions are a valuable resource but you should be careful to know that there are some huge differences between a practice CPA and an exam administered by Prometric.
-You never can be sure that your practice scores will translate into a high score once you step foot in the Prometric facility.
+All in all, CPA practice questions are a valuable resource.
+However, you should be aware that there are some huge differences between a practice CPA exam and an actual exam administered by Prometric.
+You never can be sure that your practice scores will translate into a high score on game day.

 Are there any free CPA practice exams?

-Most of the free CPA resources are outdated and not particularly valuable.
+Free CPA resources are usually outdated.
 However, if you are looking to save a little money, we have provided some free sample CPA tests that you can practice online.
 Each sample test covers one section of the CPA exam.
-The sample tests are 35 questions and can only be taken online (ie – they are not in PDF format).
+The sample tests are 35 questions.

 You can find free CPA sample tests for the AUD, BEC, FAR and REG sections.